TykTechnologies/tyk-fapi/tyk-bank/README.md

 - `GET /domestic-payments/{DomesticPaymentId}` - Get domestic payment details
 - `GET /domestic-payments/{DomesticPaymentId}/payment-details` - Get additional payment details

+## Testing with Postman

+A Postman collection is available to test the complete domestic payment flow in the Payment Initiation API.
+The collection includes requests for creating payment consents, checking funds availability, creating payments, and retrieving payment details.

+For detailed instructions on setting up and using the Postman collection, see the [Postman Collection Documentation](src/uk/payment-initiation/postman-collection.md).

 ## Mock Data

 The mock bank comes pre-populated with sample data: